metalbear-co/metalbear.co/content/en/blog/mirrord-internals/index.md

 ### [4] accept

 Now we just need to handle new connections!
 Every time [accept](https://man7.org/linux/man-pages/man2/accept.2.html) is called in our local process, we call libc’s `accept` and get a new socket descriptor referring to that connection/socket passed to `accept`, but that’s just not it because under the hood we also maintain an internal connection queue for pending connections.
-This means that every time we receive a new connection request from the agent pod we enqueue that in our `CONNECTION_QUEUE` and each socket descriptor has its own unique queue.
+This means that every time we receive a new connection request from the agent pod we enqueue that in our `CONNECTION_QUEUE`.
+Each socket descriptor has its own unique queue.

-Now furthermore in our detour for `accept`, we do the following -
+Furthermore in our detour for `accept`, we do the following -

 - Is there a socket in `Listening` state in our `SOCKETS` hashmap, matching the socket passed to the parameters to `accept`?
 - If yes, we get the pending connection from our `CONNECTION_QUEUE` for our original socket descriptor.